 Sir Barnes Neville Wallis C.B.E., was knighted by Her Majesty, Queen Elizabeth II, 13 December 1968.

-12 November 1944: No. 9 Squadron and No. 617 Squadron (Dambusters), Royal Air Force, sent a force of 32 Avro Lancaster long range heavy bombers to attack the 49,948 Metric ton displacement German battleship KMS Tirpitz at Tromsø Fjord, Norway.
+12 November 1944: No. 9 Squadron and No. 617 Squadron (Dambusters), Royal Air Force, sent a force of 32 Avro Lancaster long range heavy bombers to attack the 49,948 metric-ton-displacement Kriegsmarine battleship KMS Tirpitz at Tromsø Fjord, Norway.
 The attack was filmed by a photo aircraft of No. 463 Squadron, Royal Australian Air Force.

 The Lancasters were armed with 12,030 pound (5,457 kilogram) Tallboy bombs.
 They bombed from altitudes from 12,000 to 16,000 feet (3,658–4,877 meters).
 Two of the bombs hit the battleship, one was a very near miss and another three also were close enough that they probably contributed to the overall damage.
 Many other Tallboys landed within the torpedo nets that surrounded the ship and cratered the seabed, removing the sandy bottom which had been built up under Tirpitz‘ hull to prevent her from sinking.
 Tirpitz immediately began to list and was then rocked by an internal explosion.
 It capsized and sank to the sea bed.
 As many as 1,204 sailors were killed.

-Tirpitz was a Bismarck-class battleship armed with eight 38 centimeter (15-inch/52-caliber) guns in four turrets.
+Tirpitz was a Bismarck-class battleship armed with a main battery of eight 38-centimeter (15-inch/52-caliber) guns in four turrets.
 These guns had a maximum range of 22.7 miles (36.5 kilometers) when firing a 1,800 pound (816 kilogram) projectile.
 The German Navy did not use its heavy warships to directly engage the British fleet, but instead to raid the Atlantic convoys.
 The merchant ships with their destroyer escorts were defenseless against a battleship or battle cruiser.
-Allied forces expended tremendous effort to contain or destroy Tirpitz throughout the war.
+Allied forces expended tremendous effort and resources to contain or destroy Tirpitz throughout the war.